jupiter-project/gravity/TECHNICALS.md

 * Effectivly encrypts and backs up sensitive information

 ### What is the Jupiter Blockchain?
-* A fork ofo the NXT blockchain.
+* A clone of the NXT blockchain.
 * NXT blockchain API calls work and perform exactly the same.
 * Reference the [official API Guide](https://nxtwiki.org/wiki/The_Nxt_API) for new blockchain features dev in Gravity